RustCrypto/hashes/README.md

 NOTE: the [BLAKE3 crate](https://github.com/BLAKE3-team/BLAKE3) implements the `digest` (and `crypto-mac`) traits used by the rest of the hashes in this repository, but is maintained by the BLAKE3 team.

-\* RIPEMD-320 provides only the same security as RIPEMD-160
+\* RIPEMD-256 provides only the same security as RIPEMD-128, and RIPEMD-320 provides only the same security as RIPEMD-160

 [Security]: https://en.wikipedia.org/wiki/Hash_function_security_summary
 [:exclamation:]: #crate-names